NaomiProject/naomi-docs/setup/usage.md

 [text-to-intent](./configuration/tti.html) (TTI) or
 [text-to-speech](./configuration/tts.html) (TTS).
 However, it is likely that the majority of users are interested in developing skill for Naomi to directly interact with a user.
-In this light a tutorial **(Under Development)** on the development of a simple speechhandler plugin is provided [here](tutorial.html).
+In this light a tutorial on the development of a simple speechhandler plugin is provided [here](tutorial.html).
 This plugin will give Naomi the basic skill to time short periods.